-Python, python for data science, machine learning python.
 I am a machine learning data scientist at ASOS producing fashion recommendation models in python with TensorFlow.
 Previously I programmed in C++ for a software company and did a PhD principally using python.

 I'm interested in improving the diversity in the IT industry because all it takes is a brain and a handful of fingers: never a playing field has been so levelled and there is no reason anyone should be underrepresented.

 I love coding and technical problem solving.
 I am passionate about empowering underrepresented minorities by supporting them as they learn to code.
 I'm currently a PM at Google, and have worked on Android, Chrome, and now Maps.
 I have a bachelors in CS.

 I am studying in Aalto University with Game Design and Production as my major.
 Currently I am also employed fulltime at Shipyard Games as a game programmer.
 In addition to game development I am interested in computer graphics and computer networks.